Supported Debit Cards

 The Cybermiles blockchain will be similar to Ethereum in many regards.
 Users can issue their own ICOs and tokens on the Cybermiles blockchain to raise funds for their projects.
 Cybermiles will also implement PoS consensus.

 Smart Business Contracts

-Similar to the concept of Smart Contracts, Cybermiles is creating its own library of Smart Business Contracts to be used on the platform.
-These contracts will be focused on eCommerce related functions such as accounting, discount codes, tax calculations, etc.
+Similar to the concept of Smart Contracts, Cybermiles creates its own library of Smart Business Contracts for usage on the platform.
+These contracts will focus on eCommerce related functions such as accounting, discount codes, tax calculations, etc.

 Developers can also create custom Smart Business Contracts to cater to specific needs.
 These will be open-sourced and available for everyone to share.
 As the platform becomes more robust, more companies will see the value of Cybermiles platform.

 The company creating the Cybermiles blockchain is called 5miles.
-5miles can be thought of as a virtual yard sale marketplace, kind of like Craigslist.
+You can think of 5miles as a virtual yard sale marketplace, kind of like Craigslist.
 5miles boasts more than 12 million buyers and sellers all over the United States.
 The App is available for iOS and Android.

 Once the Cybermiles blockchain launches, the company will operate the 5miles App on Cybermiles.
 This will instantly put a large number of users onto the platform.
 In addition, users of 5miles will be able to pay and receive payment in cryptocurrencies.